terramate-io/terramate/docs/dependency-management.md

 ## What About Version Selection ?

 TODO: Handle terrastack version selection like module define terraform versions ?
-When actually running (terraform run), how would different terraform version requirements be handled?
+When actually running apply (terraform apply), how would different terraform version requirements be handled?
 Enforce same terraform version ?
 Fail ?

 Usually stacks have a fixed/pinned terraform version, since they apply changes,